benvillalobos/msbuildism/build-spelunking/README.md

 Now, when you search for "Program.cs", the main view will show a dot for every instance where Program.cs showed up.
 This is extremely useful for chasing down items and how they change throughout the build.

 ## "Go to Definition"
 "Go to definition" can be tricky because items & properties are typically defined based on _other_ properties & items.
+Not to mention, they're often defined in different files.
 "Go to definition" quickly becomes "Go to _next_ definition".
-The perfect example is during the `AssignTargetPaths` target, where `ContentWithTargetPath` is defined by all `Content` items.
+The perfect example is during the `AssignTargetPaths` target, [where `ContentWithTargetPath` is defined by all `Content` items](#go-to-definition-on-items).
 The build effectively "ignores" `Content` from here on out.

 ```xml